DangTrung1212/historty-quiz/memory-bank/progress.md

 - Component organization following modern React patterns
 - Context API providers are set up for state management
 - Tailwind CSS is configured for styling
-- Finalized UI/UX decisions for "Trắc Nghiệm Đúng Sai" section:
+- Finalized UI/UX decisions for "Trắc Nghiệm Đúng Sai" section
-  - Navigation button shows "Tiếp theo" except on the last question, where it shows "Nộp bài"
-  - User selection for Đúng/Sai is highlighted visually (no extra text like "Bạn đã chọn: ...")
-  - No correct/incorrect feedback is shown until after submission
-  - Long passages are handled with collapsible or scrollable containers
+- State reset and navigation logic is now robust and consistent for all quiz types
+- Infinite render loop in DungSaiQuiz is fixed
-  - Navigation button is at the bottom and disabled until all statements are answered
+- Retake logic is consistent and reliable for all quiz types
-  - Dedicated context and answer storage for True/False section
-  - Custom score calculation logic (0: 100%, 1: 50%, 2: 25%, 3: 10%, all: 0%)

 ## What's Left to Build/Complete
 1. **Quiz Functionality**:
-   - Complete answer storage and navigation logic for True/False section
-   - Create answer selection and validation for all sections
-   - Implement question navigation for all sections
+   - Refactor to a unified QuizContext for all quiz types
+   - Move business logic (scoring, validation) to pure functions in lib/
+   - Update all components and pages to use the new context API
+   - Add/expand unit tests for quiz logic

 2. **Progress Tracking**:
-   - Implement local storage persistence
-   - Score calculation and tracking for all sections
+   - Ensure localStorage persistence and hydration is robust for unified context
    - Section completion status management

 3. **Reward System**:
-   - Image slice unlocking mechanism
+   - Image slice unlocking mechanism (final polish)
    - Final reward screen with full image reveal
    - Congratulatory message display